WKalawi/DTS-Phase-1-Project/README.md

 * `presentation.pdf`: a PDF version of my presentation for this project

-* `visualizations`: a folder with all relevant visualizations from the notebook
+* `Images`: a folder with all relevant visualizations from the notebook